mtanzim/crypto-stream/README.md

 # crypto-streams

 A simple Go project that receives a stream of cryptocurrency data from a websocket api, and publishes them to a Kafka broker.
-The messages are then read by a node-js client.
+The messages are then read by a set of clients.

+## Components

+- [x] A stream producer in Go: subscribes to an external WS stream, and publishes it to a Kafka broker
+- [x] A web socket server in node: subscribes to the Kafka stream, and streams it through a websocket connection
+- [x] A persister in Go: subscribes to the Kafka stream, and stores the data in MongoDB
+- [x] A REST API server in Go: queries the MongoDB and allows access to its data through REST

 ## To Do